Half-Fast Ham And Bean Soup Recipe

 I call this “half-fast” ham and bean soup semi-homemade.
 There’s a bit of prep required, but it’s minimal, especially when something tastes this amazing.
 It tastes as if it simmered all day slowly.
 The recipe uses canned beans.
 They are a huge time-saver with no sacrifice of flavor.

 It’s a great way to use up leftover holiday ham, and it’s insanely good with my “crazy delicious cornbread” recipe that mixes and bakes in a cast-iron skillet.

 This is a perfect soup to make when you have some great leftover holiday ham.
 If you don’t, I encourage you to choose a high-quality ham.
 I used part of a small pre-packaged Cure 81 cherrywood smoked ham.
 It is excellent.

-Want Great Ham And Bean Soup Here’s How To Begin
+Great Ham And Bean Soup Starts Like This

 Almost any great soup you can name starts with a few simple vegetables sauteed in olive oil.
 This step is the foundation of a good base or broth.